|

 and acts as excellent search engine fodder.

-There are many services that will accept press releases, but
+There are many services that act as distribution points for press releases, but

 most of them will charge a fee to distribute your news item to

 journalists and news editors.
-A few of the better known services are PRWeb Direct ,
+A few of the better known services are PRWeb ,

 PRNewsWire